pangeo-data/pangeo/docs/collaborators.rst

 `Anaconda <https://anaconda.org/>`_ (formerly Continuum Analytics) receives support from the :ref:`EarthCube` and :ref:`nasaaccess` awards.
-Anaconda developers are contributing the development of xarray, dask, and the Pangeo cloud infrastucture.
+Anaconda developers are contributing to the development of xarray, dask, and the Pangeo cloud infrastructure.

 UK Met Office
 ~~~~~~~~~~~~~